KokoDoko/game-custom-elements/README.md

 ## Custom Elements

 By using web components, we can create game objects that are also DOM objects.
-This makes it much easier to add and remove elements to the Game.
+This makes it much easier to add and remove elements to a DOM Game.

 ![screenshot](docs/images/screenshot.png)

 ### What are Web Components?

 A web component is a HTML element that allows us to add our own code.
-Note that in this example, the Car adds itself to the DOM using `appendChild(this)`
+This example creates an HTML element that has a `drive()` method.
+The element also adds itself to the DOM!

 ```
 class Car extends HTMLElement {